Counselling in Nanaimo, Virtual Canada-Wide | Trauma + Grief + Loss

 Healing doesn’t mean forgetting what happened — it means learning to live fully again.

-Through evidence-based and body-based therapies such as EMDR (Eye Movement Desensitization and Reprocessing), somatic awareness, and mind-body regulation, clients learn to reprocess distressing experiences and restore balance in their nervous system.
+Through evidence-based and body-based therapies such as EMDR (Eye Movement Desensitization and Reprocessing), somatic awareness, Internal Family Systems (IFS), Cognitive Reprocessing Therapy (CPT), and mind-body regulation, clients learn to reprocess distressing experiences and restore balance in their nervous system.

 Book a free 15-minute counselling consultation today